FOREX-Dollar hits 150 yen then dips on intervention jitters

 By Karen Brettell and Amanda Cooper

-NEW YORK/LONDON, Oct 20 (Reuters) - The dollar touched the closely watched 150 level against the yen on Friday after the benchmark 10-year Treasury yield briefly hit 5% late on Thursday as investors positioned for the Federal Reserve to hold rates higher for longer.
+NEW YORK/LONDON, Oct 20 (Reuters) - The dollar touched the closely watched 150 level against the yen on Friday, before falling back again, as investors positioned for the Federal Reserve to hold rates higher for longer.

-A move above 150 is seen in the market has having the potential to spur an intervention by Japanese monetary officials concerned about the currency weakening too far.
+A move above 150 is seen in the market as having the potential to spur an intervention by Japanese monetary officials concerned about the currency weakening too far.

 It reached 150.165 on Oct.
-3 before rallying back to 147.3, but market participants say it is not clear whether the move resulted from an intervention by the Ministry of Finance (MOF) or was caused by market nerves, a trade stop loss or other automated trades being triggered.
+3 before quickly dropping back to 147.3, but market participants say it is not clear whether the move resulted from an intervention by the Ministry of Finance (MOF) or was caused by market nerves and trading stop losses or other automated trades being triggered.

-"The market is obviously very mindful that the 150 threshold that we're close to again this morning is a potential precursor for the uncertainty of having the MOF on the other side of it," said Jeremy Stretch, head of G10 currency strategy at CIBC Capital Markets.
+"The market is obviously very mindful that the 150 threshold... is a potential precursor for the uncertainty of having the MOF on the other side of it," said Jeremy Stretch, head of G10 currency strategy at CIBC Capital Markets.

-Analysts say that the speed of the move and how far it goes above 150 will also likely influence whether the Ministry of Finance steps in.
+Analysts say that the speed and context of the move and how far it goes above 150 will likely influence whether the Ministry of Finance steps in.

 The dollar rally has stalled since the index hit a 10-month high on Oct.
-3, which some analysts have said may be because the number of investors holding dollars has become crowded.
+3 even as benchmark 10-year Treasury yields continue to hit fresh 16-year highs.
+US/

-Adam Button, chief currency analyst at ForexLive in Toronto, said that the potential for MOF intervention was limiting further gains.
+Adam Button, chief currency analyst at ForexLive, said that the potential for MOF intervention was limiting dollar gains.

 “I think the dollar would otherwise be stronger if not for the threat of intervention from Japanese monetary officials,” he said.
-“Given fixed income and equities, the dollar should be stronger than it this week and I think it’s just a matter of time until it materializes.”
+“Given fixed income and equities, the dollar should be stronger than it is this week, and I think it’s just a matter of time until it materializes.”

+Some analysts also note that the number of investors holding dollars has become crowded, which may be holding back further rallies.

+"The greenback continues to draw smaller benefits from strong U.S. data and high rate advantage than it should, likely due to its overbought status, but upside risks remain predominant," ING analyst Francesco Pesole said in a note on Friday.

-The dollar eased on Thursday after Fed Chairman Jerome Powell said rising market interest rates could reduce the need for action by the central bank.
+The dollar eased on Thursday after Fed Chair Jerome Powell said rising market interest rates could reduce the need for action by the central bank.

 Investors are also watching the Middle East for any indications of an escalation in the war between Israel and Hamas.